 The flowers last from early Spring for several months, and I like to plant this Grevillea where the scent can be smelt regularly, near a front or rear door or a window which is often open.

-Overall I would describe Grevillea flexuosa Grafted as a weeping shrubs, it reaches 2 to 3 metres in width with its elegant, arching branches.
+Overall I would describe Grevillea flexuosa Grafted as a weeping shrub, it reaches 2 to 3 metres in width with its elegant, arching branches, and about the same in height.

 It is not softly weeping, the chunky leaves give it great contrast in a garden bed and it looks lovely pruned to keep it dense if needed for screening or unpruned and open so you can appreciate its bold form.

-I also love this Grevillea for its ability not to look like a regular Grevillea, I have one in my front garden and when it is in flower people think it is a Wattle and when it is not in flower they think it is an exotic shrub species ๐ this can make it an excellent inclusion into a mixed garden with both native plants and exotic species.
+I also love this Grevillea for its ability not to look like a regular Grevillea, I have one in my front garden and when it is in flower people think it is a Wattle and when it is not in flower they think it is an exotic shrub species, due to its holly like leaf ๐, this can make it an excellent inclusion into a mixed garden with both native plants and exotic species.

 So if you are needing something for the bees, habitat for small birds, scent or a wow factor this Grafted Grevillea makes a very special addition if you don’t mind the scruffy look ๐